-Prior to 1755, no one knew the difference between magnesium and calcium; The two elements were believed to be the same element.
+Prior to 1755, no one knew the difference between magnesium and calcium.
+The two elements were believed to be the same element.
 A Scottish chemist named Joseph Black conducted an experiment to distinguish the two elements from each other.
-A few years later in 1808, Sir Humphrey Davy (who also plays a role in the discovery of boron and iodine) was able to isolate magnesium by taking a magnesium-mercury amalgam and evaporating the element from it.
+A few years later in 1808, Sir Humphrey Davy (who also plays a role in the discovery of boron and iodine) was able to isolate the magnesium element by taking a magnesium-mercury amalgam and evaporating the element from it.

-Solid magnesium metal is protected by a layer of oxide.
+Solid magnesium metal is protected by a layer of natural oxide.
 Although thin, this layer prevents the metal from reacting with air.
 Why do we want to protect magnesium from the air?
 Magnesium metal burns when exposed to air.
 It will then react with oxygen by producing a brilliant white flame, forming magnesium oxide.

 Magnesium is more reactive than transition metals or rare-earth elements like molybdenum or erbium.
 It reacts slowly with hot water and quickly with steam to form magnesium hydroxide and magnesium oxide respectively.

 Those that have taken Organic Chemistry are likely to be familiar with the Grignard reagent.
 The Grignard reagent is the product of magnesium reacting with an alkyl or alkenyl halide.
 It is a strong nucleophile and base that reacts with protic compounds (protic means protons).
 Grignard reactions are important in organic chemistry because it results in a carbon-carbon bond, which is used to synthesize different alcohols.

 There are a plethora of magnesium compounds that are widespread in nature.
 Several of them have important commercial use, while others can be used in the laboratory.